Maintaining this website is a

 cockpit photos!
 The small thumbnails will enlarge to full-size when

-photos of warbird cockpits, we want your submissions!
+photos of warbird cockpits, we would appreciate your submissions!
 Send your

-on your computer, or because your administrator has blocked certain
+is not installed or enabled on your computer, or because your

 We're pleased to feature the work of noted